-In addition to financial markets benefits, diversification provides an opportunity to introduce both IFFIm and Gavi to markets in new countries, raising the profile of both organisations and building new relationships.
+In addition to financial markets benefits, diversification provides an opportunity to introduce both IFFIm and Gavi to markets in new countries, thereby raising the profile of both organisations.
+This also helps promote Gavi's life-saving model to audiences not typically reached by Gavi, such as investors in strategically important regions like the Gulf Region, Europe and Asia.